-When the court does resume in person settings there will be a number of protocols put in case in order to continue mitigating the Covid-19 virus.
-These will include limiting the number of people allowed in the court room, Social Distancing, and other requirements.
+When the court does resume in person settings there will be a number of protocols put in place to continue mitigating the Covid-19 virus.
+These will include limiting the number of people allowed in the courtroom, Social Distancing, and other requirements.
 When those protocols are decided and put into place, we will list them here.

 Pay Court Tickets

 To pay Court tickets received BEFORE January 12, 2020 online, please visit online, please visit iPayCourt.

 To pay Court tickets received AFTER January 13, 2020 online, please visit www.courts.mo.gov/casenet/base/welcome.do

 For more information regarding your case filed BEFORE January 12, 2020, visit MuniCourt.

 For more information regarding your case filed AFTER January 13, 2020, visit www.courts.mo.gov/casenet/base/welcome.do

 Court staff may:

 - Explain and answer general questions about how the court works